Northern Ireland fair pay and safe staffing campaign

-We have a severe shortage of nursing staff in Northern Ireland, as the latest (31 March 2021) figures from the Department of Health illustrate, with 2,219 nursing vacancies in the HSC and a similar vacancy rate estimated in the independent sector.
+There is a severe shortage of nursing staff in Northern Ireland, as the latest (31 December 2023) figures from the Department of Health illustrate, with 1,725 nursing vacancies in the HSC and a similar vacancy rate estimated in the independent or nursing home sector.

 We also have a significant over-reliance on the supply of nurses on an ad hoc basis through the nurse bank and nursing agencies.
 There are alarmingly high sickness absence rates amongst nursing staff that are largely attributable to stress and mental ill health.
 The RCN has been highlighting the need to promote safe and effective care through safe nurse staffing for many years.
 Mortality rates increase by up to 46% in hospitals with a 1:8 nurse-patient ratio compared with a 1:4 nurse-patient ratio.
 Every patient added to a nurse’s workload is associated with a 7% increase in deaths after general surgery.
 Higher patient satisfaction is recorded in hospitals with fewer patient per nurse workload and good nursing work environments.
 However, we need to invest in safe staffing across all areas of nursing practice.